JetBrains/guide/site/django/tutorials/django-aws/setup-vpc-and-rds/index.md

 ![rds_4](steps/step12.png)

 I will be choosing _t2.micro_ instance class.
-This provides 1 giga-byte RAM which is quite okay for our application.
+This provides 1 gigabyte RAM which is quite okay for our application.
 I will also disable storage autoscaling as we don’t require it.
 Based on your needs you can use it for your production workloads.

 Make sure to choose DjangoVPC in the _Connectivity_ section.
 You can see it automatically populated the db subnet group which we created earlier.
 The _Public access_ should be disabled because we don’t want to assign any public IP to our db instance, only the EC2 instance can connect with the RDS.